 Rules for the Minnesota State Fair

-Rules for cattle and goats going to Michigan's MA and MAA zones
+Rules for Cattle and Goats Going to Michigan's Modified Accredited zones

-Wisconsin cattle and goats attending events in Michigan's MA and MAA zones and returning without a change in ownership must meet specific rules in order to return to Wisconsin.
-These rules apply only to the federal Modified Accredited and Modified Accredited Advanced zones in Michigan.
-They do not apply to the federal TB-Free zone.
+Wisconsin cattle and goats attending events in Michigan's modified accredited zone (this includes Alcona, Alpena, Montmorency, and Oscoda counties) and returning without a change in ownership must meet specific rules in order to return to Wisconsin.
+These rules apply only to the federal modified accredited zones in Michigan.
+They do not apply to the federal TB-free zone.

 If the show or class does not require all the Michigan cattle/goats to meet Wisconsin’s TB testing import requirements, any Wisconsin animals returning from the event must be: